 Bahamas Offshore Company Corporate Details

 The address and name of the directors or officers are filed with the Registry and open to the public.
-However, shareholders need not submitted to the Registry.
+However, shareholders need not submit to the Registry.

-Normal authorised share capital is U.S. $50,000, which is the maximum capital for the minimum duty and licence fee payable (the U.S. $350) at the time of incorporation and annually.
+Normal authorized share capital is U.S. $50,000, which is the maximum capital for the minimum duty and license fee payable (the U.S. $350) at the time of incorporation and annually.

 There is no requirement to file a statement of accounts.
-Yet, a company is required to keep accounting records detailing all transactions to remain in the registered office, or maybe maintained at another address outside of the Bahamas, but must inform the registered agent of the physical address.
+Yet, a company must keep accounting records detailing all transactions to remain in the registered office, or maybe maintained at another address outside of the Bahamas, but must inform the registered agent of the physical address.

 Only one Director required may be an individual or corporate entity from any nationality and not be a resident in the Bahamas.

-The company secretary is not required, though one is usually appointed to facilitate the assigning of the necessary documents.
+The company secretary is not required, though one is usually appointed to facilitate assigning the necessary documents.

-An IBC cannot conduct business in banking, insurance, fund management, collective investment schemes, trust management or any other activity suggest an association with the banking or insurance industries unless the appropriate licence obtained by Government.
+An IBC cannot conduct business in banking, insurance, fund management, collective investment schemes, trust management, or any other activity, suggesting an association with the banking or insurance industries unless the government obtains the appropriate license.